veronhoxha/snowflake-sentiment-analysis-and-performance-experiments/README.md

 - `tpch_benchmark/query_execution_times.csv`: Query execution times for all queries across all possible combinations.
 - `tpch_benchmark/average_query_execution_times.csv`: Average query execution times after three runs across all possible.combinations.

+**Note:** The training and test data from the Yelp Review dataset (https://huggingface.co/datasets/Yelp/yelp_review_full) were uploaded to Snowflake at the beginning of this project and are not available here on GitHub due to their size.

 ### Additional Folders
 - `"plots"`: Directory containing images and plots used in the report.
 - `"report"`: Directory containing the report of this assignment in PDF format.